cheminfo/eln-docs/docs/70_eln/10_eln-toc/README.md

 ![Search](images/search.png)

-You can also make advance queries by specifying a field like for example:
+You can also make advanced queries by specifying a field, for example:

 - `yield:>0`: yield greater than 0.
 You need to put `0.1` for 10%!
 - `temperature:>20 temperature:<50`: temperature greater than 20 and smaller than 50.